 The CEP consists of a set of complementary measures outlined below.

-A € 20.000 budget to be spent in service of the proposal.
+A € 20.000 budget to be spent on material costs for the proposal preparation process.
 This budget could be used for example to fly in partners for an intensive concept development or writing session, fund a small prototype or proof of concept, engage a postdoc to support the writing process and hire external services such as graphic design, infographics and editing.

 The budget may for now also be used for teaching time “buy out”.